silktown-software/postcode_geocode_demo/README.md

 By default, it will run on PORT 5000.
 You can specify an alternative port via an environment variable.

-It will expect the `postcodes.db` file to be in the root of the repository if running it via `go run cmd/demo/main.go`
+It will expect the `postcodes.db` file to be in the root of the repository if running it via `go run cmd/demo/main.go`.

 ## TODO:

-* Split importer into separate package
+* Split the importer logic into separate package.
-* Handle 404/500 errors properly on the frontend
+*
-* Change Lat/Lng column order so it is Lng/Lat
+* Change Lat/Lng column order, so it is Lng/Lat.
+Lng/Lat is the preferred order.
+* Write batch insert test.